EU leaders to debate push for zero emissions by 2050

 The draft contained a footnote saying the wording may be adjusted to reflect the results of the summit debate, which an EU source said would focus on the 2050 target.

-The source told AFP on condition of anonymity that a number of EU countries still want to discuss ways to finance the transformation from an economy dependent on fossil fuels to one driven by clean energy.
+The source told AFP that a number of EU countries want more debate on financing the shift from an economy running on fossil fuels, especially those in eastern Europe, to one driven by clean energy.

-"There is a huge difference in cost for Sweden and Romania.
-Eastern Europeans are not necessarily against the target," the source said, referring to the region's dependence on coal-fired plants.

-The growing stress on climate action comes after May 23-26 elections to the European Parliament where Green parties made massive gains.
+The growing stress on climate action comes after May 23-26 elections to the European Parliament where Green parties made substantial gains.

-Spurred by a wave of student strikes, voters in many countries put climate at the top of their concerns and the parliament's main political blocs for the first time adopted climate action as a rallying cry.
+Spurred by a wave of student strikes, voters in many countries highlighted climate concerns and the parliament's main political blocs for the first time adopted climate action as a rallying cry.

 The World Wildlife Fund said Cyprus, Denmark, Finland, France, Germany, Greece, Italy, Latvia, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, Spain, Sweden and Britain are "on board" for the 2050 goal.